Somatic Therapy: UK Resources And Techniques For Trauma Support

 Sensorimotor therapy

-Sensorimotor therapy combines somatic experiencing therapy with other therapies/practices, such as cognitive-behavioral therapy (CBT).
-This combination may help clients process stressful or traumatic experiences on the body and mind level rather than only focusing on cognitive processes or physical sensations alone.
-This method is often used for those living with intense physical symptoms, an overactive flight, fight, or freeze response, chronic pain, or ailments.
+Sensorimotor therapy combines somatic experiencing therapy with other therapies/practices, such as cognitive-behavioural therapy (CBT).
+This combination may help clients process stressful or traumatic experiences on the body and mind level, rather than only focusing on cognitive processes or physical sensations alone.
+This method is often used for those living with intense physical symptoms, an overactive fight, flight, or freeze response, chronic pain, or ailments.

 Somatic experiencing for post-traumatic stress disorder (PTSD)